MEDSL/2022-elections-official/README.md

 *Source*: OpenElections, https://github.com/openelections/openelections-data-az/tree/master/2022

 *Notes:*
 * Four rows are duplicated up to vote totals.
 There is not enough information in the original datasets to distinguish them.
-We suspect the different is not vote mode.
+We suspect the difference is not vote mode.
 The accuracy of the aggregate vote checks suggests that these are all real vote totals but with distinguishing information missing.
 * Vote totals from election recounts are denoted with the `stage` value `GEN RECOUNT`, meaning a general election recount.

 ### Arkansas